 As a solo Richmond theft defense lawyer, Cody genuinely cares about his clients and works closely with each one, using a hands-on approach to the case.
 You will never be handed off to another lawyer.
 Instead, you will benefit from working with a theft defense lawyer you know and trust.

-Cody believes everyone charged with a crime deserves to have their rights protected with a skilled defense.
+Cody believes everyone charged with a crime deserves to have their rights protected with a skilled defense lawyer.
 He will be beside you throughout the proceedings, answering your questions, addressing your concerns, and fighting hard to reduce or dismiss your theft charges.

 Cody Villalon offers a free consultation for your case.
 Call today at 804.316.0765 and take the first step toward defending your rights.